meshery/meshery/docs/pages/guides/configuration-management.md

 <img src="{{ site.baseurl }}/assets/img/configuration-management/meshery-filters.png" />

+You can also import these filters manually to your provider from the [wasm-filters](https://github.com/layer5io/wasm-filters) repo.

 Meshery's sample application [ImageHub](./deploying-sample-apps.md#imagehub) will let you test out configuring these filters out-of-the-box.

 You can onboard ImageHub to an installed service mesh as shown below.